Hazzq229/plexus-technical-test/README.md

 In this playable demo you can
 - Move the player using WASD
 - Level up by collecting gems that spawned into the scene
+- XP requirement also increased when player leveled up

 Some programming patterns and used in this demo
 - Singleton pattern in script ExperienceManager.cs to provide other script easy access when need to modify its variable value